logseq/logseq/README.md

 ## Why Logseq?

-[Logseq](https://logseq.com) is an open-source platform for knowledge sharing and management.
+[Logseq](https://logseq.com) is a freedom-respecting (and open-source too) platform for knowledge sharing and management.
 It focuses on privacy, longevity, and user control.

 The server will never store or analyze your private notes.
 Your data are plain text files and we currently support both Markdown and Emacs Org mode (more to be added soon).